bbauska/Coursera-Bootstrap/readme.md

 contents of which can then be copied to my web server to solve up my pitch.

 Save the changes.
-Let\'s now see how we build up the website.
+Let&apos;s now see how we build up the website.

 At this point, to build up our website and the command prompt is simply type npm run build and then just execute.